 MHS in Speech, Language and Hearing Sciences

 The Master of Health Science (MHS) in Speech, Language and Hearing Sciences provides students with a background in speech, language and hearing sciences.
 Students in this program receive a strong academic background in current theory and application from faculty who are committed to excellence in teaching and who are involved in clinical and basic research.
-Students in this program are often looking to focus on research and possibly continue on to a PhD program within the discipline.
+Students in this program are interested in focusing on research within the discipline and possibly continuing on to a PhD program.

 MHS candidates are required to complete a minimum of 48 semester credit hours in graduate-level courses with grades of B- or higher.
 No fewer than 24 credit hours must be earned in 8000/9000-level course work offered by the program.
 This program does not include an emphasis is speech-language pathology; therefore, additional credit hours are required beyond the MHS to meet clinical practicum requirements for certification and licensure in the field.
 A thesis is required.

 |SLHS 8020||Developmental Language Disorders||3|

 |SLHS 8200||Motor Speech Disorders||3|

 |SLHS 8210||Disorders of Fluency||3|

 |SLHS 8225||Voice Science and Voice Disorders||3|

 |Courses not required but may be appropriate electives for some students|